Non-Reactivity - A Major Key to Relationship HealthBy Dr. Margaret Paul

 November 27, 2007

-Do find yourself reacting to your partner's controlling behavior with your own controlling behavior?
-Do you find that your minor conflicts often escalate into major conflicts?
-Discover a simple way to change all this!
+Do you react to your partner's controlling behavior with your own controlling behavior?
+Do minor conflicts often escalate into major conflicts?

 * gets angry or irritated with you?